lsst-dm/dm_dev_guide/coding/python_testing.rst

 In particular, care must be taken not to have free functions that use a ``test`` prefix or non-\ :class:`~unittest.TestCase` test classes that are named with a ``Test`` prefix in the test files.

 .. note::
-  When :command:`pytest` is run by :command:`scons` full warnings are reported, including :py:class:`~exceptions.DeprecationWarning`.
+  When :command:`pytest` is run by :command:`scons` full warnings are reported, including :py:class:`DeprecationWarning`.
   Previously these warnings were hidden in the test output but now they are more obvious, allowing you to fix any problems early.

 The tests/SConscript file